 Derek: But do they?

 I believe most students do.
 But there will, of course, always be people who wants to cheat on high-stakes tests.
 For different reasons.
 That will happen with or without online DMV practice tests, won’t it?

 Derek: Teenagers will not work hard when they have a perfectly good excuse for being lazy.
 Any parent knows that.
 To me, tests on internet are that excuse.

 But studies show that safe driving and security has very little to do with the written knowledge tests.
 States with more, and perhaps harder, questions don’t get better drivers on the road.

 Derek: I disagree, true knowledge and safe driving are strongly correlated.
-A driver with knowledge, skill, and the right attitude has a much lower risk of being involved in accidents.
+A driver with knowledge, skill, and the right attitude has a lower risk of being involved in accidents.
 Otherwise, we wouldn’t invest so much in safe driving classes.